 Important things to consider:

-- Is it a hatchling, nestling of fledgling?
-Click here to find out
+- Find out if it is a hatchling, nestling of fledgling?

 - Is it a hummingbird chick?
 Hand-raising a hummingbird chick is difficult and is best left to an experienced wildlife rehabilitator who has experience with hummingbirds.

 - ... are less than 5 days old

 - ... have no or minimal feathering or sparse down

 Hatchlings require feedings every 10 to 15 minutes and need specialized care and as they lose body temperature quickly, they need to be kept warm.
 Don't feed the chick a diet of human baby foods, hamburger meat, tuna, bird seed, milk, hard boiled eggs, bread or water as this will kill them.
 They require care that can only be provided by a wildlife rehabilitator with the experience and tools (including sophisticated temperature-controlled brooders) needed to care for hatchlings.
 If nobody is available, our resource on handraising wild bird chicks may be helpful.

 - ... are either almost or fully feathered.
 Some unfeathered patches may be seen or fuzzy down can stick out from their feathers.

 - ... their tail feathers may just be little stumps.

 - ... are able to move around but tend to sit still.

 The best course of action is to place the nestlings back into their nests, which is typically located in a tree or a bush (but they may also nest in unusual places, such as under a bridge or roof, in hanging planters, even in traffic light structures).
 Anything really, that offers a cozy nesting place with some protection from the elements.